feralyth/html-css-public-projects/blog-preview-card/README.md

-# QR Code Component
+# Blog Preview Card

-This is project is a solution to the [QR Code Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is project is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).

 ## Table of contents